EmmanuelRoux/ngx-matomo-client/README.md

 ## Installation

-If you need NgxMatomo for an older Angular version, see [compatibility table here](docs/compatibility.md).

-### Installing with `ng add`

-If your project is using [Angular CLI](https://angular.io/cli/add) then you can just run:

 `ng add @ngx-matomo/tracker`

 This will prompt you for some information such as your Matomo's server address and site ID.
 You can find your site ID in